 Somebody in Ruger’s Marketing department should receive a large bonus this year for the idea of making the PC Carbine compatible with Glock 9mm magazines.
 The gun is shipped with a mag well that accepts Ruger Security-9 magazines.
 Remove it and drop in the extra mag well that comes with the gun and Voila!
 Your carbine now uses Glock factory magazines.
 It couldn’t be simpler or more brilliant.
 Millions of Glock pistols have been sold over the last 3 decades, and now Ruger has made it simple for their owners to extend the range and enhance the performance of their defensive handgun.

-Serrations at both front and rear of the slide allowed for safe and simple chamber checks regardless of whether or not hands began to cramp from arthritis or cold.
-There is a view port to determine if the chamber is loaded or unloaded, but as light fades, you’ll need a tactile check to insure the pistols condition.
-The Security-9 employs an internal hammer rather than a striker fired system, so you can see when the hammer is cocked by looking through the slot in the rear of the slide.
+Serrations at both the front and rear of the slide allowed for safe and simple chamber checks regardless of whether or not hands began to cramp from arthritis or cold.
+There is a viewport to determine if the chamber is loaded or unloaded, but as the light fades, you’ll need a tactile check to ensure the condition of the pistol.
+The Security-9 employs an internal hammer rather than a striker-fired system, so you can see when the hammer is cocked by looking through the slot in the rear of the slide.
 This doesn’t guarantee the pistol is ready to rock — do your chamber check — it doesn’t cost anything to be 100 percent positive you are loaded and ready.
-The grip frame is textured such that it resembles stippling or skateboard tape, but it’s much less aggressive than either of those options yet more than adequate for control of the compact 9 in strings of rapid fire and a big plus is it didn’t snag on outer garments during presentation of the weapon.
+The grip frame is textured such that it resembles stippling or skateboard tape, but it’s much less aggressive than either of those options yet more than adequate for control of the compact 9 in strings of rapid-fire and a big plus is it didn’t snag on outer garments during the presentation of the weapon.

 Related Stories: How To: Cold Weather Concealed Carry

-The Security-9, has abandoned the 3 dot system going instead to a post with white dot up front and white outline around the notch on the rear sight.
-The geometry provides a crisp, traditional sight picture in adequate light yet insures instant acquisition and focus on the front dot when light fades.
+The Security-9 has abandoned the 3 dot system going instead to a post with white dot up front and a white outline around the notch on the rear sight.
+The geometry provides a crisp, traditional sight picture when in adequate light yet ensures instant acquisition and focus on the front dot when light fades.
 Fact is, there was nothing on the Security-9 I didn’t like.
-Sure it’s got a manual safety that most don’t think it needs — simple solution is don’t use it if you don’t want to.
+Sure it’s got a manual safety that most don’t think it needs — the simple solution is don’t use it if you don’t want to.
 It’s small enough and has a positive engagement so no need to worry about it going on when you don’t want it to.

 The Ruger PC Carbine and the Security-9, make a great team.
-Carried concealed, the pistol is instantly available and fully competent for close range threats while the carbine can be assembled in seconds and put into action against targets at a greater distance.
-At Gunsite they say, “Distance is your friend.”
-Ruger’s 9mm Dynamic Duo gives you two good friends that could save your life in engagements from contact range to a couple hundred yards.
+Carried concealed, the pistol is instantly available and fully competent for close-range threats while the carbine can be assembled in seconds and put into action against targets at a greater distance.
+At Gunsite, they say, “Distance is your friend.”
+Ruger’s 9mm Dynamic Duo gives you two good friends that could save your life in engagements from contact range to a couple of hundred yards.
 That both these weapons use not only the same ammo but also the same magazines is a huge plus!
-The MSRPs for carbine and pistol respectively are $649.00 and $379.00 with projected over the counter prices considerable lower.
+The MSRPs for carbine and pistol respectively are $649.00 and $379.00 with projected over-the-counter prices considerably lower.
 I think Ruger will have their hands full keeping up with orders.

 For more information, visit: www.ruger.com